uchile-robotics/uchile_system/doc/pcteamconfiguration.md

 ## Time settings

-Suspend when inactive for : Don't suspend
+- Suspend when inactive for : Don't suspend
-When the lid is closed : Do nothing
+- When the lid is closed : Do nothing

-Add Spanish dictionary

-### Time synchronzatin between pcs
+### Time synchronization between pcs

 Install `chrony` on all machines: